 10 Tips on Improving Your Online Reputation Management Efforts After a Bad Review

-One of the biggest challenges with reputation management online is that reviews and similar negative content remains accessible for extended periods of time.
+One of the biggest challenges with reputation management online is that negative reviews and similar unflattering content remains accessible for extended periods of time.

-Let’s go over our top 10 picks to help you improve your search results and overall reputation after you’ve received bad reviews.
+Let’s go over our top 10 picks to help you improve your search results and overall online reputation after you’ve received negative reviews.

 Gone are the days when customers didn’t care where their products came from.